 The Multiplier Effect: Lethal Potentiation

-In a dog with compromised kidneys, this combination acts as a chemical straightjacket.
+In a dog with compromised kidneys, this combination acts as a chemical straitjacket.

-By stacking these drugs, Massey personnel didn't just sedate Harry; they effectively shut down his ability to manifest normal neurological responses.
+By "stacking" these drugs (as it is referred to), Massey personnel didn't just sedate Harry; they effectively shut down his ability to manifest normal neurological responses.
 They didn't just "relax" him; they induced a profound pharmacological collapse.

-This is where clinical negligence transforms into Clinical Fraud.
+This is where clinical negligence transforms into Clinical Malpractice and the height of ethically-deprived deception.

 - The Clinical Reality: A senior dog is given a toxic "stack" of drugs his body cannot process, resulting in predictable ataxia, sedation, and collapse.

-By labelling the drug-induced state as "neurological", Massey personnel shifted the blame from their needles to Harry’s biology.
-They used the symptoms they created to justify the "inevitability" of the euthanasia they were about to coerce.
+By labeling his drug-induced state as "neurological", Massey personnel shifted the blame from their own recklessness to Harry’s biology.
+They used the symptoms they createdto justify the "inevitability" of the euthanasia they were about to coerce.

 The Demand for Metadata